KurtWink/Simba_Basic/README.md

 These unconventional choices were largely made because of the changing requirements.
 Typically, for the purposes of scope and clarity it is advised to have the whole GUI and it's events in one file.
 Those events may range from simple to complex but the process should be done in other imports while the overall organization and readability is handled in the main file.
 Without a clear direction of a visual layout, as features rolled in, the GUI needed to be adjusted even if there was space initially planned ahead.
 I actually automated the base visual layout because of these changes.
 The initial top level windows were created as barren widgets, much like sketch or diagram.
 As they GUI evolved, the 'meat' of the support file was reused while the visual GUI was discarded and redone from scratch with the automation changes.
+There are still relevant methods in the main file.
+These are largely to update the state of certain visuals and use selection in order to handle certain properties of objects.
+However, these may or may not be recycled if the visual design changed.

 Currently, there are three GUI panels
 * Main Simba Frame